The eval framework that drives every quant we ship.

 - GSM8K: 1000 samples, 3-shot CoT, chat-templated,

 enable_thinking=Falsefor reasoning models.
 Multi-step arithmetic. - IFEval: full Google IFEval set with all 25+ constraint verifiers.
 Measures whether the model can follow detailed format / length / capitalization / inclusion-exclusion instructions.
-Strict + loose accuracy.
+We report strict (the standard, harder metric).

 - BFCL-V3 simple: 200 single-turn function-calls with AST equivalence scoring.
 Whether the model can emit a syntactically valid call and pick the right tool from a small candidate set.